Friday, April 25, 2025

 Playing The Ball Where The Monkey Drops It

-Right out of the chute, I want to apologize if you have heard this story before, (in fact, if you are a follower of christian blogs you have probably viewed this illustration a bunch of times).
+Right out of the chute, I want to apologize if you have heard this story before, (in fact, if you are a follower of christian blogs you have probably read or heard this illustration a bunch of times).

-Quick recap of the story of when a British company designed and built a golf course in Calcutta, India.
+Quick recap, In Calcutta, India, a British company designed and built a golf course.
 However, there was a problem – monkey’s surrounded the golf course – there is confusion about the appeal but whatever it was about the game of golf, these monkeys really enjoyed both watching and taking part in the game of golf.
-So when one of the golfers took a swing and knocked the ball into the Fairway, these monkeys would run along, grab the ball, and start throwing it around.
+So when one of the golfers took a swing and knocked the ball into the fairway, these monkeys would run along, grab the ball, and start throwing it around.

 Obviously, the golfers didn’t like this, so they tried doing a few different things to solve the problem.